Aircloak/aircloak/air/docs/content/sql/query-results.md

 | Alice | * | 4 | true |
 | * | * | 3 | true |

 This process is time-consuming, so it is limited by default to a maximum of 3 columns.
-It can be changed in the configuration file by setting the `lcf_buckets_aggregation_limit` option to a different value.
-This can be done per data-source or per cloak.
+For details on how to change this limit, refer to the [Configuring the Insights Cloak](../ops/configuration.md#insights-cloak-configuration) section.
 A value of 1 results in a single bucket for suppressed data, while a value of 0 will drop the low-count filtered data completely.

 ## Anonymizing aggregation functions